 Types of motor insurance policies

-Generally, you get two options in vehicle insurance: compulsory third party insurance and comprehensive auto insurance.
+Basically, you get two options in vehicle insurance: compulsory third party insurance and comprehensive auto insurance.

 As per Motor Insurance Act, to run a vehicle on road, it should have third party liability insurance to fulfill legal liabilities toward the third party; in case vehicle damages someone or his property.
 Therefore, third party insurance is imposed by law and you cannot ignore it.